Fedjmike/cucats-python/Preparation.md

 ```
 You can then close the window.

-* If you see Python 2.7 instead, then start with `py -3` instead.
+* If you see Python 2.7, then start with `py -3` instead.

 ### Mac